 - 3.5mm stereo minijack headphone output — can also be connected to a soundbar or other audio system

 Overall I liked what I saw while viewing the X90J.
 The key areas of picture performance were all presented well on this display which included color, contrast and black-level performance.
 I used the “Custom” picture mode to get the most accurate picture image without having the TV calibrated.

 Starting with color, I was very impressed with the intensity and vibrancy of the color spectrum.
 For example, reds appeared richer and more robust which brought a great sense of realism.
 This, however, was also true with the entire range of colors I viewed on the X90J.
 I must also mention that out of the box the X90J has very good color accuracy.

-Contrast and black level performance were very good on this display.
-Contrast range was visually excellent and gave the TV image substantial dynamic pop.
-Black levels were very good on the X90J delivering impression black intensity while viewing dark content in a dark room.
+Contrast and black-level performance were very good on this display.
+The contrast range was visually excellent and gave the TV image substantial dynamic pop.
+Black levels were very good on the X90J delivering impressive black intensity while viewing dark content in a dark room.
 As far as blooming is concerned, you may notice that a particular area of the screen will be a bit brighter near a bright object in dark surroundings.
 This however will be scene-specific and will not always be evident.

 The X90J revealed great clarity and detail with high-def images.
 Objects appeared crisp and sharp and nicely refined.
 Image depth and transparency were very good giving picture images a more natural and realistic quality.

 HDR performance was very good on this display revealing the characteristics I’ve come to expect from properly rendered 4K HDR images.
 For example, colors had that extra vitality and realism while the peak brightness output allowed for good spectral highlights.
 Although the HDR performance was good on the X90J, it still fell short of what I consider “some of the best I’ve seen”.